Syth-1/command-loader/README.md

 ## Usage/Examples

-ensure the following is added to `tsconfig.json`:
+Ensure the following is added to `tsconfig.json`:
 ```json
 "experimentalDecorators":  true,
 "emitDecoratorMetadata": true,